 Does everyone at SA HSLA do STEM?
 Is the school mostly focused on the arts?

 The high school offers a “liberal arts” education, which means we focus on honing intellectual prowess across four key subject areas: the natural sciences, social sciences, arts, and humanities.
-There is an emphasis on scholar choice within core subject areas, so scholars can pursue the topics and tests that best set them up for college degrees in their area of interest.
+There is an emphasis on scholar choice within core subject areas, so scholars can pursue the topics and Advanced Placement courses that best set them up for college degrees in their area of interest.
 Be sure to explore the official Orange Book for more details!

-Currently, our classes are 55 minutes long, but there will be exciting changes to our schedule next year.
+Classes are 50 minutes long, but there will be exciting changes to our schedule next year.
 Be on the lookout for a future HSLA webinar where we will review this and many other exciting improvements.
-There are no regular half days.

 English classes tend to be smaller in size, but most other classes average 32 students.
 Teachers offer office hours that are optional for students, but highly encouraged as a habit that the most successful college students exhibit.